Skip to main content

 Backup Frequency

-• During peak seasons: Real-time or every few hours
+• Peak seasons: Real-time or every few hours.
+No exceptions whatsoever

 • Full backups: Weekly